Skip to main content

 Mkate wa Kumimina

-Zanzibar bread made by pouring batter onto a griddle, creating a unique texture.
-Often served with beans or curry.
+A Zanzibar bread made by pouring batter onto a griddle, which gives it an unusual spongy texture.
+Usually eaten with beans or curry.

 Allergens: